Skip to Content Top

 At Haydon Blackmon, PLLC, we advocate for those who have suffered work-related injuries in and around Bardstown.
 With extensive experience in workers’ compensation and personal injury, we understand how to navigate the legal process to pursue fair compensation.

 Understanding your rights in any given situation is crucial.
-We are here to evaluate your case, investigate it fully, and build a well-prepared claim that can be negotiated or litigated for maximum benefit.
+We can evaluate your case, investigate it fully, and build a well-prepared claim that can be negotiated or litigated for maximum benefit.

 Call (502) 490-2214 or reach us on our contact form to schedule an appointment to speak with our Bardstown work injuries attorney today.